ExchangeUnion/docs/User Guide.md

 ## Help us to improve!

-`xud` is in alpha stage, as well as this wiki.
-Please help us to improve by opening issues (or even better PRs) for [xud](https://github.com/ExchangeUnion/xud/issues), [xud-docker](https://github.com/ExchangeUnion/xud-docker/issues), [xud-simnet](https://github.com/ExchangeUnion/xud-simnet/issues) and this [wiki](https://github.com/ExchangeUnion/xud-wiki/issues).
+`xud` is in alpha stage, as well is this page.
+Please help us to improve by opening issues (or even better PRs) for [xud](https://github.com/ExchangeUnion/xud/issues), [xud-docker](https://github.com/ExchangeUnion/xud-docker/issues), [xud-simnet](https://github.com/ExchangeUnion/xud-simnet/issues) and the [docs](https://github.com/ExchangeUnion/docs/issues).

 Feel like talking?
 Chat with us on [Discord](https://discord.gg/YgDhMSn)!